 46 x 25 minute episodes

-Debuting on 29 July 1970, Ace of Wands introduced Tarot (Michael Mackenzie), a young stage conjurer and escapologist of independent means (he lived in a luxurious penthouse apartment) whose youthful appearance concealed a mysterious background and a resourceful mind.
+Debuting on 29 July 1970, the Thames Television series Ace of Wands introduced Tarot (Michael Mackenzie), a young stage conjurer and escapologist of independent means (he lived in a luxurious penthouse apartment) whose youthful appearance concealed a mysterious background and a resourceful mind.

-Billed as a “20th Century Robin Hood with a pinch of Merlin and a dash of Houdini”, he was assisted in his adventures by Sam (Tony Selby) – a reformed ex-convict who had also been a seaman, gravedigger, fish porter, fairground boxer and bodyguard – and his orphaned stage partner and fellow telepath, Lulli (Judy Loe) who he met when she backed her beach buggy into his E-type Jag.
+Billed as a “20th Century Robin Hood with a pinch of Merlin and a dash of Houdini”, he was assisted in his adventures by his stage manager Sam (Tony Selby) – a reformed ex-convict who had also been a seaman, gravedigger, fish porter, fairground boxer and bodyguard – and his orphaned stage assistant and fellow telepath, Lillian Palmer – known as Lulli (Judy Loe) – who he met when she backed her beach buggy into his E-type Jag.

 In the background perched Ozymandias – a Malayan Fishing Owl (in a non-speaking role, obviously!).

-In the final season, Tarot moved to a houseboat on the Thames (named Joker III), and Sam and Lulli were replaced by brother and sister duo, Chas (Roy Holder) and Mikki (Petra Markham).
+In the final season, Tarot moved to a houseboat on the Thames (named Joker III), and Sam and Lulli were replaced by brother and sister duo, photographer Chas (Roy Holder) and journalist Mikki (Petra Markham).

-Conveniently Mikki also shared Tarot’s telepathic powers, and she worked as a reporter.
-Chas was her photographer.
+Conveniently Mikki also shared Tarot’s telepathic powers.
 Mr Sweet (now based at a university) also featured again.

 Many restrictions were placed on filming: No more than three minutes of outside filming were permitted per episode, and locations were limited to a 30-mile radius of the Teddington studio.